Equidistribution of random waves on small balls: Introduction

-\begin{rmk} In particular, if we choose $W=1$, then $\HH_W(\lambda)$ is the asymptotically fixed frequency ensemble considered in Zelditch \cite{Z1}.
-In this case, Theorem \ref{thm:sserandomfixed} states that the random waves with asymptotically fixed frequency are equidistributed up to the Planck scale $\lambda^{-1}$. \end{rmk}
+\begin{rmk} In particular, if we choose $W=1$, then $u_\lambda$ in Theorem \ref{thm:sserandomfixed} is the asymptotically fixed frequency ensemble considered in Zelditch \cite{Z3}.
+In this case, Theorem \ref{thm:sserandomfixed} states that such ensembles are equidistributed at all scales $r$ such that $r/r_\Planck\to\infty$, on manifolds that satisfy the non self-focal condition. \end{rmk}